codesilva/codesilva.github.io/_drafts/basic-rails-pwa-setup.md

 # ABCs of PWAS with Rails
+# PWAs From The Ground Up + Rails

 This article starts a series about Progressive Web Applications (PWAs) in Rails.
 In this series I will show you how to turn your Rails application into a native-like app that works offline, handles background operations, and push notifications.

 With PWAs and HTML APIs you can build very powerful application that can be installed in the user's device.
 This is a killer feature for user engagement.
 Especially when talking about mobile devices.

 You can deliver your app without those gatekeepers that block your app from being published because they want to force you to use their expensiver services like in-app purchases; or even deny your app because they don't like an image you used.

-> "Alpha filter is not allowed.
-I deny you"
+> Alpha filter is not allowed.
+I deny you

 _They say._

 PWAs bring freedom, power, and control back to the developers.
 And Rails is a great framework to build PWAs.
 In this article I will give you an introduction to PWAs and show you how to quickly setup a PWA in a Rails application.

-## a brand new Rails application
+## A Brand-New Rails Application

-A new rails project created since version 7.2 comes with files that makes it easy to turn it into a PWA.
-A PWA is web applpication that can behave as it was a native app.
+A new rails project created [since version 7.2][rails-72-changelog-default-pwa] comes with files that makes it easy to turn it into a PWA.

-A pre-condition is to have your own views under application.html.erb.
-This does not work with the default Rails controller.
+For this series you will need a Rails app.
+The unique pre-condition is to have your own views under some layout.
+The default Rails controller does not work with the PWA setup.

 For this article I created a simple controller using `rails g controller home`.
 And defined the root route to point to `home#index`.
 The view content is just a simple `Hello, PWA!`.

-[screenshot showing the app running]
+![Rails app running with a "Hello, PWA"][base-app-running]

 The most basic action to turn your application installable is enabling the `manifest.json`.
-You two steps you can do
+You two steps you can do that:
-that:

 1. enable the routes for the manifest.json